snowyu/embeddings.cpp/benchmarks/README.md

 Use `print_tables.py` to format the results like the following tables.

+### update

+Support batch inference, improve from 15.56ms to 4.81ms in STSBenchmark for `all-MiniLM-L6-v2`.

 ### all-MiniLM-L6-v2
 | Data Type | STSBenchmark | eval time | EmotionClassification | eval time |
 |-----------|-----------|------------|-----------|------------|